briananmayes/ecommerce-app/README.md

 The technologies used while developing this application: Angular, Bootstrap, Java, Spring Boot, MySQL, PostgreSQL, and Okta Oauth2
 Local development makes use of the MySQL JDBC driver and production makes use of the PostgreSQL JDBC driver for Heroku.

+### feature-stripe
+This feature allows for Stripe integration via the StripeJS API.
+Currently, the application creates a token on the front-end and sends it to the back-end to create a Stripe charge.

 ## Demo
 The application can be viewed at the following link https://angular-ecommerce-clone.herokuapp.com/